September Jefferson Award Winner:

 • Current Leadership Teacher - Ms. Sara Cowey, M.S.

 The committee may continually modify the nomination and selection process.
-All of the recipients will be honored at a monthly rally where they will receive the official Jefferson Award Certificates of Excellence and again at school-wide Spring Awards Night wear they receive their lapel-pin replicas of the national seal.
+All of the recipients will be honored at a monthly rally where they will receive the official Jefferson Award Certificates of Excellence and again at school-wide Spring Awards Night where they receive their lapel-pin replicas of the national seal.
 Profiles of award-winners are also highlighted in the parent bulletin, school website and on the Jefferson Awards SIA Display Board.

 *As winners are selected, their names are forwarded to our contact at CBS 5 for regional and national consideration.
-San Mateo High shall communicate whenever necessary with its media partners and Bay Area Director for the Jefferson Awards, Barbara Hirst.
+San Mateo High shall communicate whenever necessary with its media partners and Bay Area Director for the Jefferson Awards, Freda Statom.

 How do the Jefferson Awards/”Students in Action” tie into the Leadership programs and the ASB mission at San Mateo?

 As it does on the national level, the award serves not only to recognize a select group of “unsung heroes”, but also to advocate public service and inspire everyone in the San Mateo High School family to get involved.
 The message goes hand in hand with the strong culture of community service that is being cultivated at San Mateo through its unequaled community service projects like the award-winning Canned Food Drive, Blood Drive, on campus collaboration and fundraising events such as the Nancy Cordero Memorial/Cancer Awareness Walk-A-Thon.
 More specifically, the program encourages the development of “Leadership”, “Social Justice” and “Global Awareness”.